When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Sponge painting adds texture and hides imperfections on walls.
+• Sponge painting adds organic texture and effectively camouflages wall damage.

 Sponge Painting Ideas